Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 > My surprise was that they don't double buffer.
 Most programs involve drawing to a buffer rather than directly on screen when the frame is being assembled.

-As commenters argue, the discussion has nothing to do with double or triple frame buffering.
-We're only talking about the simulation engine.
+As commenters argue, the discussion has nothing to do with double or triple *frame* buffering.
+We're only talking about the pixel simulation engine.
 The actual drawing routines are of course multiple-buffered and draw UI as well as particle elements on top.
 In fact, we've just seen how a lot of Noita's believability comes from a particle system which pretends its adding in simulated pixels.
 Spell, splash, and explosion effects for instance.
 That's an amazing feat in itself, but we're razor focused on the simulation engine here.

 Stuck deep in some of those comments, I also found [this YouTube video](https://www.youtube.com/watch?v=VLZjd_Y1gJ8) (Recreating Noita's Sand Simulation in C and OpenGL | Game Engineering) which actually puts out code and tries to follow the same approach.
 And what do you know, it looks like it works: